kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws-ha/README.md

 ## Configure the load balancer

 Now we will install the load balancer that serves as the endpoint for connecting to API server.
 This will round-robin API server requests between each of the control plane nodes.
 For this we will use [HAProxy](https://haproxy.org/) in TCP load balancing mode.
-In this mode it simply forwards all traffic to its back ends (the control planes) without changing it (e.g. doing SSL termination).
+In this mode it simply forwards all traffic to its back ends (the control planes) without changing it e.g. doing SSL termination.

 First, be logged into `student-node` as directed above.